dromotherm/documentation/pages/themis/DLCF/README.md

 In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.

-Anyway, the Davis vantage weather station came with a [manuel_6537_F_ver10ct.pdf](modbus RS485 bridge) which we decide to translate in modbus IP via a [https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007 )(HMS AB7007 Anybus gateway), for easy integration into the Sofrel S500.
+Anyway, the Davis vantage weather station came with a [modbus RS485 bridge](manuel_6537_F_ver10ct.pdf) which we decide to translate in modbus IP via a [HMS AB7007 Anybus gateway](https://www.anybus.com/fr/support/file-doc-downloads/communicator-specific/?ordercode=AB7007), for easy integration into the Sofrel S500.

 As the Sofrel was powerful enough to also regulate the hot water production within the primary collector, a software cascade was implemented at the beginning of the 2017/2018 winter season.
 In order to achieve this, new modulating burners were installed on the boilers, that can be controlled by a 0/10V or 4/20 mA analog signal.